Thick Vegan Hot Chocolate

 1. Soak the nuts and dates in hot water for 20 minutes or so.

-2. Blend the softened dates, nuts flaxseeds, cocoa powder and spices until smooth (use the soaking liquid).
+2. Blend the softened dates, nuts, flaxseeds, cocoa powder and spices with the milk and soaking liquid until smooth.

 RECIPE NOTES